 For example, if your home lacks ample storage space, you can use the basement for storing clothes, equipment, and old keepsakes.

-Also, since this is an underground structure, it’s sure to have strong, solid walls protecting it from all sides.
+Also, strong, solid walls will protect it from all sides since this is an underground structure.
 Thus, it makes for a terrific shelter where you and your family can ride out the storm, no matter how fast the wind speeds are.

 Are you into woodworking, sculpting, or painting?
 Then, why not turn that extra space into a workshop?

 Or maybe you’d like an indoor entertainment area for the whole family with a pool or ping-pong table?
-Another idea is if you have kids, you can bring in all the toys and create a fun and colorful playroom.
+Another idea is to bring in all the toys and create a fun and colorful playroom if you have kids.

 Other ideas include a home gym, a movie theater, or an extra living area.